Skip to main content

 • records of rent payments

-• printouts of your searches on the tenancy deposit protection websites
+• printouts of your searches on tenancy deposit protection websites

 4. Send a letter before court action

-Your landlord or agent may offer to settle your claim after they receive a letter before action to avoid legal costs.
+Your landlord or agent might offer to settle your claim after they receive a letter before action to avoid legal costs.

 5. Apply to the court